nickchase/k0s/docs/nllb.md

 at least from within the cluster.
 K0s calls this "node-local load balancing".
 In contrast to an externally managed load balancer, node-local load balancing takes place exclusively on the worker nodes.
-It does not contribute to making the control plane highly available to the outside world (e.g. humans interacting with the cluster using management tools such as [Lens](https://k8slens.dev/) or `kubectl`), but rather makes the cluster itself internally resilient to controller node outages.
+It does not contribute to making the control plane highly available to the outside world (for example, humans interacting with the cluster using management tools such as [Lens](https://k8slens.dev/) or `kubectl`), but rather makes the cluster itself internally resilient to controller node outages.